DavidPokrajac/assignment/README.md

 # assignment

 Commands to run:
-npm start to run frontend folder, npm run server to run backend folder
+App divided into two folders: frontend, and backend npm start to run code in React, npm run server to run Nodemon for automatic restarts

 Technologies used:
 Node.js, express, axios for the backend
-React for the frontend
+React for the frontend, CSS modules used for styling

 hooks used: useState, useEffect, useRef